wodoame/Learn_React/useContext.md

-Sure!
 The `useContext` hook in React is a powerful tool for managing state and passing data through the component tree without having to pass props down manually at every level.
 Here’s a quick overview:

 ### What is `useContext`?